 ssc_tl_hydraulic_fluid_warming example shows simple and

-custom components.
+complex components.
 The Mass Flow Rate Source (TL)

 represents an ideal power source.
 It is a simple component.
-The Double-acting
+The Double-Acting

-contains two Translational Mechanical Converter
+actuator.
+It contains two Translational Mechanical Converter

-(TL) blocks and is a custom component.
+(TL) blocks and is a complex component.

 Once you have connected the blocks, specify the relevant parameters.
 These include dimensions, physical states, empirical correlation coefficients, and initial conditions.
 In Pipe (TL), Rotational Mechanical Converter (TL), and Translational Mechanical Converter (TL) blocks, select the appropriate setting for effects such as dynamic compressibility and flow inertia.